vlameiras/realfevr-league-scraper/README.md

 Hence the creation of this small python application which scrapes RealFevr in a responsible way :)

 Given a list of league ids and valid website credentials, it will scrape RealFevr using `requests` and `beautifulsoup4`.
-Results are printed in a very simple table layout via `PrettyTable`
+Results are printed in HTML or plain text via `PrettyTable`.

 ## Requirements
 - Valid RealFevr credentials